How to use the lunar calculator

 Export and reproduce

 The 3 buttons at the top of the result let you download the computed instant as CSV (50+ key-value-unit rows), JSON (raw engine output) or copy directly to the clipboard.
-Useful in spreadsheets, scripts or citations in academic work.
+Handy for spreadsheets, scripts or citation in academic work.
 The filename already includes date and location.

 Frequently asked questions